AdS gravastar and its signatures from dual conformal field theory: AdS gravastar and echoes

 \section{AdS gravastar and echoes}

 We would like to apply the above analysis to the case of AdS gravastar.
 See \cite{Chen:2025cee} for detailed construction of four-dimensional gravastar.
 We first consider the AdS-Schwarzschild black hole with the horizon at $r = r_h$ and the photon sphere at $r = r_c$ in \eqref{eq:rc}.
-We put a shell at $r =r_0$ with $ r_h < r_0 < r_c $ and replace the core region $r < r_0$ by dS spacetime.
+We put a shell at $r =r_0$ with

+and replace the core region $r < r_0$ by dS spacetime.
 We set the surface stress-energy tensor on the shell as

 where $\sigma$ and $\bar P$ are the surface energy density and the surface tension, respectively.
 For simplicity, we set $\sigma = 0$.
 We require that the induced metric is continuous.
 We further assign the junction condition